cboard-org/cboard-io/_i18n/en/help/help.md

 ###   <a name='WhatdevicesandOSaresupported'></a>What devices and OS are supported?

-Cboard works on modern browsers and is available on a wide variety of platforms, including desktops, tablets and mobile phones.
+Cboard is available online using a wide variety of devices, including desktops, tablets and mobile phones using Mac, Windows and Android operating systems.
+It is best viewed in browsers such as Chrome, Firefox, Edge and Safari and an Android app is available from Google Play.

 ![Browser support](/images/help/browsers.png "Browser support")

-Cboard is a web based app so will respond to the settings provided by the individual browsers.
+Because Cboard is a web based app it will respond to the settings provided by the individual browsers.
 This may mean you have different results to the settings provided by Cboard.
 For example you may find different speech options being offered.

 Don’t forget you can also use browser magnification or zoom to a certain degree depending on the computer, tablet or phone screen size.